The smokey, grilled zucchini flavor comes through in this variation on a classic baba ganoush recipe. Great for a party dip or weekday lunch.

 I put the grilled zucchini on a plate in the fridge to cool.
 The recipe says I can grill my zucchini at least a day in advance.
 I think this is a great tip, but I wanted to make the dip day-of.
 It took about 30 minutes to cool the zucchini.
 I didn’t want it to be too hot when I blended it because I didn’t want it to “cook” the other ingredients.
 I wanted those flavors to come through as is.

-Love trying new recipe?
+Love trying new recipes?
 Try my other dips!

 Much like classic baba ganoush, the recipe calls for blending the grilled zucchini with tahini (a sesame seed paste, or butter), garlic, and lemon juice.
 No salt or other seasonings were added, although if you’d like you could add cumin or coriander and I think that would be lovely.
 The zucchini is grilled with olive oil and salt, but I thought the dip needed more salt, so I added about 1/4 tsp of kosher salt to the dip when I blended it.